-Theodore John Leonsis was born on January 8, 1957 in Brooklyn, New York.
-He is a businessman, investor, filmmaker, author, philanthropist, and former politician.
+Ted Leonsis is a businessman, philanthropist, investor, author, and former politician.
+He was born on January 8, 1957 in Brooklyn, New York.
 He is a former senior executive with America Online (AOL), and the founder, chairman, and CEO of Monumental Sports & Entertainment.
-He is also founding member and investor in the Revolution Growth Fund, which includes investments in FedBid, Resonate Insights, Optoro, and CustomInk.

 Washington Capitals (NHL)

 Leonsis is also the owner of the Washington Capitals.
-He has owned the Capitals since the spring of 1999, and in that timeframe, the team has won ten Southeast Division titles, three Presidents’ Trophies, recorded more than 200 consecutive sellouts at Verizon Center (now Capital One Arena).
-On June 7, 2018, the Washington Capitals won the Stanley Cup Championship by defeating the Vegas Golden Knights 4 games to 1.
+He has owned the Capitals since the spring of 1999, and in that timeframe, the team has won ten Southeast Division titles, three Presidents’ Trophies.
+On June 7, 2018, the Washington Capitals won the Stanley Cup Championship in 2018 by defeating the Vegas Golden Knights 4 games to 1.
 This was the first Stanley Cup victory in the history of the Washington Capitals.

 Washington Wizards (NBA)

 Leonsis became the majority owner of the Washington Wizards in June 2010, inheriting a team that had 26 wins and 56 losses during the previous season.
-During Leonsis’ tenure as owner, the Wizards have compiled a promising young nucleus of players.
-Leonsis was chairman of the NBA’s 2014 media committee that negotiated a nine-year expanded partnership with Turner Broadcasting and The Walt Disney Company.
+As the chairman of the NBA’s media committee in 2014 Leonsis negotiated a nine-year expanded partnership with Turner Broadcasting and The Walt Disney Company.

 “People think philanthropy is all about writing checks.